A woman lays flowers on the casket of a loved one who died a wrongful death.

 Maine’s comparative negligence law complicates matters further, as it considers the fault of all parties involved.
 Even if your loved one was partially at fault, you may still recover damages, though the amount could be reduced.
 Our skilled attorneys will work tirelessly to build a compelling case, helping you receive the fair compensation you may deserve.

-Don’t Face This Alone–We Are Here To Listen
+Don’t Face This Alone–We Are Here to Listen

 Proving negligence requires gathering evidence, interviewing witnesses, and understanding complex laws.
 During such a challenging time, having a professional handle these issues allows you to focus on healing.